Teacher Education Minor in Secondary School Teaching

 2002 Lincoln Hall, 702 S. Wright Street, Urbana

-This minor is a component of the teaching option within the following Science and Letters majors: biology (integrative biology or molecular and cellular biology), chemistry, English, geology, history, mathematics, and physics.
+This minor is a component of the teaching option within the following Science and Letters majors: biology, chemistry, English, geology, history, mathematics, and physics.
 Enrollment is limited to candidates in these options.
-For admission to the teaching option within those majors, see the College of Liberal Arts and Sciences' major of interest and apply to enter the minor in their sophomore year.
+Students are admitted into the College of Liberal Arts and Sciences' major of interest and apply to enter the minor in their sophomore year.

 Transfer into the teaching option within a major can be made only by students who have received approval to complete the minor in education.
 Approval for admission to the minor in education is gained by successful application to the Department of Curriculum and Instruction in the College of Education, upon recommendation by the joint Education/LAS content area admissions committees.
 Council on Teacher Education policy requires that all candidates for admission to a teacher preparation program pass an Illinois approved test of basic skills.
-The Illinois test of basic skills options include the Licensure Testing System, Test of Academic Proficiency (TAP), or an ACT/SAT score that meets specific criteria.
+The Illinois test of basic skills options include the Test of Academic Proficiency (TAP) or an ACT/SAT score that meets specific criteria.

-Prerequisites for the minor: Students must pass the State approved basic skills tests (Test of Academic Proficiency; ACT Plus Writing; or SAT); be in good academic standing; and have a minimum content, UIUC, and cumulative GPA of 2.5.
-Additionally, each major stipulates other prerequisite courses that must be completed before admission to the teaching option.
-Interested students should see the academic advisers in the major or the LAS adviser for Secondary Education Programs for information on prerequisite courses.
+Prerequisites for the minor: Students must pass one of three State approved basic skills tests (Test of Academic Proficiency; ACT Plus Writing; or SAT); be in good academic standing; and have a minimum content, UIUC, and cumulative GPA of 2.5.
+Additionally, each major stipulates prerequisite courses that must be completed before admission to the teaching option.
+Interested students should see the academic advisers in the major or the LAS Secondary Education Program Adviser for further information.

 Most students will be able to complete all the prerequisite courses for transfer into the teaching option of their major by the spring of their sophomore year; those students may be able to complete the requirements for the bachelor's degree in LAS, as well as the minor in education and all other requirements for teacher licensure in four years (five years for biology majors).
 Students who establish eligibility to transfer into the teaching option of their major in the spring of their junior year may need more time to satisfy the requirements for teacher licensure.